 Understandably there's a lot to consider when structuring a merger or acquisition.
 When done right the professional help of attorneys and accountants are brought in upfront to help structure the "deal."

 But what about DOT authority specialists who understand when and if new USDOT numbers, interstate authority, process agents, insurance, vehicle registration, state operating authorities, fuel tax, state mileage distance taxes will be needed?

 Before the ink is dry, any flexible considerations may be gone.
 Whatever the "deal" was will determine how each registration and filing needs to be handled.

-The FMCSA has a very short answer to the question, "Are USDOT numbers transferable?"
-The answer?
-"No, USDOT numbers are not transferable."
-The guidance itself does not go into the why, but it is because the USDOT numbers are unique identifier to track the safey history of a specific carrier.
+The FMCSA has a very short answer to the question, "Are USDOT numbers transferable," the answer?
+"No, USDOT are not transferable."
+The guidance itself does not go into the why, but it is because USDOT numbers are a unique identifier to track the safety history of a specific carrier.
 Transferring a USDOT number would have the effect of transferring the entire safety history of one entity to another completely separate entity.

-This means that if the merger or acquisition creates a new legal entity, a new USDOT number will be required as well.
-It also means that the new entity will be subject to the new entrant compliance process.
+This means that if a merger or acquisition creates a new legal entity, a new USDOT number will be required as well.
+It also means that the new entity will be subject to a new entrant compliance process.